|Home |||III Looper |||Chorus*Delay Dual Effect Pedal |||Side Car™ Controller |||Wholly Roller™ Volume/Expression Pedal|

 Q. XLR connectors?

 A. There are no XLR connectors.
-There are 2 unbalanced ins, 2 unbalanced outs and an expression pedal jack.
+There are 2 unbalanced TS Inputs, 2 unbalanced TS Outputs and a TRS expression pedal jack.
 All connectors are 1/4" phone jacks.

 Q. Playing multiple loops?